 The Department of Otorhinolaryngology – Head and Neck Surgery provides state of the art diagnosis and treatment for disorders of the ear, nose, throat, and head and neck region.
 Our sub-specialty expertise includes head and neck and thyroid tumor surgery, skull base surgery, rhinology and sinus surgery, microsurgery of the ear, hearing loss, balance disorders, cochlear implantation and hearing rehabilitation, smell and taste disorders, laryngology and vocal and speech disorders, and facial plastic and reconstructive surgery.

 The successive chairmen and faculty in our department have been both pioneers and leaders in our field which has led to international recognition for our clinical and scientific programs.
-Under the leadership of Interim Chair Dr. Erica Thaler, Gabriel Tucker Professor and Chairman, our department is one of the world’s premier academic centers.
-The department is comprised of multiple clinical and scientific divisions as well as designated Centers of Excellence including the Center for Head and Neck Cancer, the Center for Cranial Base Surgery, the Balance Center, the Hearing Sciences Program, the Center for Implantable Hearing Devices, the Center for Voice and Swallowing, and the Smell and Taste Center.
+Under the leadership of D. Gregory Farwell, MD, Gabriel Tucker Professor and Chairman, our department is one of the world’s premier academic centers.
+The department is comprised of multiple clinical and scientific divisions as well as designated Centers of Excellence including the Center for Head and Neck Cancer, the Center for Cranial Base Surgery, the Balance Center, the Hearing Sciences Program, the Center for Implantable Hearing Devices, the Center for Voice and Swallowing, and The Smell and Taste Center.
 Our subspecialty clinical divisions include Rhinology, Otology/Neurotology, Head and Neck Surgery, Facial Plastic and Reconstructive Surgery, Laryngology, Pediatric Otolaryngology, General Otolaryngology, Audiology, and Speech-Language Pathology.

 The Perelman School of Medicine at the University of Pennsylvania was the first Medical School in the nation, and the Department of Otorhinolaryngology – Head and Neck Surgery was founded in 1870.